-Design practitioners are only responsible for BCA compliance within the scope of their regulated design and their authority as a registered practitioner.
+Design practitioners can only declare BCA compliance within the scope of their regulated design and their authority as a registered practitioner.

-It is recommended that design practitioners keep a clear record of the BCA provisions which have been complied with and how the regulated design meets those provisions.
-Practitioners do not need to include this information on the DCD form but may be asked for it if audited or investigated.
+It is recommended that design practitioners keep a clear record of the BCA provisions which have been complied with and how the design meets those provisions.
+Practitioners do not need to include this information on the DCD form, but may be asked for it if audited or investigated.